Planit

 Content

-Dig deep into the science behind psychology: the way humans think, feel, and behave.
-Discover how to examine crime scenes, and how forensic evidence needs to be processed, interpreted, and preserved.
-This involves field trips to places like the mortuary and bomb disposal sites.
-You'll also learn how to provide research-based evidence which may be used in the criminal justice system.
-In the final year you can apply your forensic knowledge in a mock courtroom scenario.
+Discover the psychology surrounding crime scenes, and how forensic evidence is processed, interpreted, and preserved.
+You'll go on field trips to places like the mortuary and bomb disposal sites.
+Applying forensic psychology to police investigations, you'll learn how to provide evidence which may be used in the criminal justice system.
+You'll graduate with a strong set of interpersonal skills.

 Entry Requirements